Whatsapp Icon

 Complementary Therapies

-• Acupuncture: May help manage treatment-related side effects such as nausea.
+• Acupuncture: This may help manage treatment-related side effects such as nausea.

 • Meditation and Yoga: Can reduce stress and improve quality of life.